Creation of the Gods I: Kingdom of Storms: Plot

 Meanwhile, Shou's son, Yin Jiao, finds and pursues a man-eating fox spirit in the palace, discovering it to be possessing the body of Su Daji.
 Shou accuses Jiao of attempted patricide to project Daji, now the favored consort.
 Daji killed Queen Jiang after the latter attempts to kill Daji.
 In a later attempt to kill Daji, Jiao was injured and escapes the palace with Ji Fa's help.
 Jiao, Ziya and High Priest Bi Gan, Shou's uncle, agree to expose the spirit to Shou.
 Bi Gan sacrifices his magical heart to evict the fox spirit from Daji's body, but Shou refuses to kill it, claiming it knows his ambition and is helping him to achieve it.
 The spirit was imprisoned by Tang of Shang but it was accidentally released by Shou during the battle of Jizhou.
 The spirit had charmed Qi to kill his father, paving the way for Shou to become the king.
 Jiao, who was hidden by Bi Gan, is arrested and sentenced to death.
 Shou ordered Ji Fa to kill his father, Ji Chang, but Ji Fa faked his father's death by showing the bagged 'head' to Shou.
 Chang was later rescued by Lei Zhenzi and returned to Xiqi.

 Ji Fa and the hostage-sons from Xiqi rebel during Jiao's execution.
 Chong Yingbiao decapitates Jiao, whose head and body are retrieved by Nezha and Yang Jian.
 Ji Fa fights and seriously wounds Shou before fleeing the city with Ziya.
 Ziya and the scroll are pursued by two Taotie statues possessed by Shen Gongbao.
 Ji Fa exchanges clothing with Ziya, draws the statues away, trapping one and escaping the other after jumping off a cliff into a river.
 He then rides back to Xiqi.
 Gongbao sends a swarm of crows against Ziya.

-In a few mid-credit scenes, the fox spirit - still possessing Daji's body - resuscitates Shou; Ziya fishes alone on Wei River and notices Gongbao's crows; Wen Zhong, Grand Preceptor of the Shang dynasty who has been away at war for ten years, returns to the capital along with his generals including the Four Demonic Giants.
+The fox spirit - still possessing Daji's body - resuscitates Shou; Ziya fishes alone on Wei River and notices Gongbao's crows; Wen Zhong, Grand Preceptor of the Shang dynasty who has been away at war for ten years, returns to the capital along with his generals including the Four Demonic Giants.